Cooking On The Ranch

 Dutch Oven Tri-Tip Tacos

-How about grabbing that Dutch oven for some easy, hassle free, feed a crowd, beef tacos?
-We'll take that typical taco dinner up a notch by cooking a tri-tip roast.
+How about grabbing that Dutch oven for some easy, hassle free, feed a crowd, tri-tip tacos?
+We'll take that typical taco dinner up a notch by using smoky chipotle peppers in adobo sauce.
 The preparation is easy and produces incredibly delicious results.

 Prep Time20 minutes mins